FailAcademy/learning/adp-london/_lessons/week-04/02-schema.md

 Now that we have our data and relationships set up.
 Let's write some views that aggregate data from the database:

-- Write a View that returns all of the posts for a tag with a given name.
+- Write a View that returns all of the posts that are tagged tag with a given tag name.

+---

+## Exercise 5

+We're nearly done setting up our database.
+The final aspect of creating our schema is adding constraints.
+When creating constraints we need to consider things like:

+- What fields in our tables should be unique?
+- What are the specific types of data we're storing in each column?

+Add the appropriate constraints to your REDit database.

 ---